 21.1 all licences granted under this agreement shall immediately terminate;

-21.2 the Friend shall take reasonable steps to delete the information extracted from the Resources from any its electronic media, including the its intranet and electronic storage devices; and
+21.2 the Subscriber shall take reasonable steps to delete the information extracted from the Resources from any its electronic media, including the its intranet and electronic storage devices; and

 21.3 the termination of this agreement shall not affect or prejudice the accrued rights of the parties as at termination, or the continuation after termination of any provision expressly stated to survive or implicitly surviving termination.

 PRIVACY AND PERSONAL INFORMATION